hammerlab/variant-calling-benchmarks/README.md

 ## Running Locally

-Change the `--guacamole-jar` path below for your environment.
+Change the `--guacamole-jar` and `--guacamole-dependencies-jar` paths below for your environment.

 ```
 vcb-guacamole-local \